LexemLexem

 Diff, rollback, ship

-When something regresses, diff to find the change, roll back in one click, or merge an experimental branch when its score beats main.
+When something regresses, the AI-flagged diff impact shows what shifted.
+Roll back in one click, or merge an experimental branch when its eval score beats main.

 100% open source